InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

    *
    * "name": string, REQUIRED
    *
-   * "purposes": array of positive integers, either purposes or *
+   * "purposes": conditionally OPTIONAL. array of positive integers.
+List of
-   * "legIntPurposes" REQUIRED.
-Array may be empty.
-List of purpose ids
+   * Purpose ids declared as performed on the legal basis of consent.
-   * declared as performed on the legal basis of consent *
+   *
-   * "specialPurposes": array of positive integers, OPTIONAL.
-Array may be
+   * "legIntPurposes" conditionally OPTIONAL. array of positive integers.
+List
-   * empty.
-List of Special Purposes declared as performed on the legal basis
+   * of Purpose ids declared as performed on the legal basis of legitimate
-   * of a legitimate interest
+   * interest
    *
    * "flexiblePurposes": array of positive integers, OPTIONAL.
 Array may be
    * empty.
 List of purpose ids where the vendor is flexible regarding the